-In the first report of its kind, The New American Leaders Project released “Represent 2020: A Scorecard for Immigrant Leadership in America”.
-Researchers surveyed 7,382 state legislators to determine the number of Asian American and Latino elected officials currently serving in office in state government nationwide.
+In the New American Leaders Project's “Represent 2020: A Scorecard for Immigrant Leadership in America” report, researchers surveyed 7,382 state legislators to determine the number of Asian American and Latino elected officials now serving in office in state governments nationwide.

 Across the board, NO state legislature in the United States accurately reflects the number of Asian Americans and Latinos residing in their states.